jharwell/fordyca/docs/parameters.md

 - `cache_strategy` - The strategy robots should use to located caches when they do not currently know of any and need to find one for the task they are currently doing.
+Required for [`depth1, depth2`] controllers, ignored otherwise.

   - `CRW` - Correlated Random Walk